Today I’m sharing a hard-won victory and an improvement in my dog’s quality of life. I replaced a poisoned cue.

 Summer is quite sensitive to pressure on her personal space.
 (Even Zani knows this.
 She regularly gets Summer to move away from a desired spot just by lying down right next to her.)
 So when I taught Summer to stay by issuing a stern STAY “command” and rushing my open palm to within an inch or two of her muzzle, it was unpleasant for her.
 In addition, the stay exercise itself was probably scary.
 She was a 10-month-old stray and our bond was still tenuous.
 Hearing all the other trainers raising their voices at their dogs, and particularly my leaving her and walking away while she was surrounded by this activity, were also hard on her.

 Here is a short YouTube video that shows an AKC competition group sit stay.
 Watching it will explain Summer’s stress better than I ever could in words.
 Imagine if this environment was your dogs’ introduction to the stay behavior!
-And all the problems are exacerbated if your dog is small, since she can literally be in danger.
+And all the problems are exacerbated if your dog is small, since she can be in physical danger during the stay exercise.
+NB: the offleash version of this exercise has since been eliminated from AKC competitive obedience because of safety concerns.

 For years I tried half measures to rehabilitate our “stay” cue.
 I tried to counter condition the verbal cue with pairing with treats.
 I quieted my voice practically to a whisper.
 I softened the hand signal until it was barely a twitch.
 But I still got reactions to these two things, and also she consistently showed stress when I turned my shoulder away and started to walk away.
 I tried to counter condition that too, but the cues kept bringing the stress back.